 - almond butter: or peanut butter.
 Both optional.
 If you don't use them, double the amount of butter.

 - milk: any type will do.
 I use a plant-based milk, like almond milk, cashew milk, soy or oat milk.

 - cocoa powder

-- sweetener: I use Lacanto Monkfruit with erythritol.
-Granulated sugar will work, too.
+- sweetener: I use 0-calorie Lacanto Monkfruit with erythritol.
+Granulated sugar works perfectly, too.